How to Enroll in CFA

 Congratulations to Crime Fiction Academy alum Rich Zahradnik, whose novel Last Words will be published by Camel Press—along with three more in the series!
 Rich workshopped Last Words in the CFA.
 Submissions for our 2014 CFA workshops are being accepted now, with classes beginning Feb.
 10.

 Rich is pictured with his son, Patrick, at Coney Island, a key setting in the novel.

 "Crime Fiction Academy absolutely exceeded all expectations.
 Dedicated and enthusiastic instruction from accomplished novelists and up-close and personal contact with the top writers and industry professionals in the game.
 It was total immersion into the world of crime fiction writing–hosted in an amazing landmark building by the Center For Fiction."

 "[CFA is] a wonderful workshop, the best I've ever participated in.
 [Jonathan Santlofer's] experience and perspective has been and will be invaluable...It's as if I have a brand new tool to apply, one I should have used before but perhaps loved my book too much to do so."

-- Vito Racanelli, whose story "Eyes" appears in the new issue of The Literarian.
+- Vito Racanelli, whose story "Eyes" appears in The Literarian.

 "It was such a pleasure, treat, honor and wonderful experience to have met [Jonathan Santlofer], worked with him and been in his class.
 He is a dedicated teacher and a warm, generous person."